BatslyAdams/w10-iot-tcs34725/README.md

 ## Initialize the communications bus
 Now that we've wired up the device we can attempt to initialize and begin speaking to it.

-Let's create a class called TCS34725 and create all of the methods we'd need to start interacting with the device
+Let's create a class called TCS34725 and create all of the methods we'd need to start interacting with the device.
+At first we need a routine to initialize the I2C bus, we could create this as a constructor but it's worthwhile to make a separate Init method in case there was a need to reinitialize after runtime.

 ```CSHARP
     class TCS34725